zezosarg/Soongle/README.md

 **Introduction**

 The goal of the project is a complete web application that provides an information retrieval system for searching information about songs.
-The main techologies used are the Lucene library and the Spring Boot framework.
+The main technologies used are the Lucene library and the Spring Boot framework.

 **Corpus**